atoomic/snapcast-volume-ui/README.md

 This webui is using perl and Dancer2.
 You can install it on any server: where the snapcast server is running, or on a snapcast client server or any other server :-)

-* This is recommended to use perlbrew and use a recent version of perl.
+* It is recommended to use [perlbrew](https://perlbrew.pl) and a recent version of perl (5.22 or later, this should work with any perl >= 5.14).
-* install cpanm
+* install [cpanm](https://metacpan.org/pod/App::cpanminus) (you can directly use [perlbrew command line](https://perlbrew.pl/Perlbrew-and-Friends.html) for this)
-* then run 'install.sh' which is for now mainly running 'cpanm --installdeps .'
+* then run 'install.sh' which is for now an alias to 'cpanm --installdeps .'
-* edit the config.yml file (view Configuration section)
+* edit the config.yml file to set your own snapcast server IP & colors (view Configuration section)
-* you can then use plack or any other webserver to run the server, './devel-server' should run a webserver on port :5000.
+* you can then use plack or any other webserver to run the server, './devel-server' should run a webserver on port :5000
+* then you can access to your WebUI using http://127.0.0.1:5000/ (replace 127.0.0.1 by your server IP if hosted on a different server than your client)

+Note: the devel-server is nice to use during development & configuration to get errors on the command line, in production it's recommended to use the production environment.

+		plackup -E production -p 5005 ./bin/app.psgi

+If you are using a linux server with systemd, then you can customize the service in systemctl/snapcast-ui.service to match your settings, then run the makefile target to install it.

+		cd systemctl && sudo make all

 Configuration
 -------------